joemoose/dungeoneers.d20/docs/equipment.md

 Crates contain a specific type of expedition equipment as follows:

-- **Beer Barrel** contains refills for a Keg of Stout.
-- **Books Crate** contains a new Bag of Books.
+- **Books Crate** contains new Bags of Books.
 - **Food Crate** contains Rations.
 - **Gear Crate** contains new Adventuring Gear.
 - **Healing Supplies Crate** contains new Healer’s Kits.
-- **Survival Crate**: contains gear and clothing for surviving the extremes in the wilderness.
+- **Survival Crate**: contains gear and clothing for surviving the extremes in wilderness travel.
 Specified on purchase as either hot- or cold-weather survival crates.
 - **Tools Crate** contains repair tools and crafting materials.
 - **Water Barrel** contains refills for a Waterskin.